-Naturopathic medicine is a distinct system of primary healthcare integrating standard medical diagnostics with complementary and alternative therapies.
+- Naturopathic medicine is a distinct system of primary healthcare integrating standard medical diagnostics with complementary and alternative therapies.

-Naturopathic medicine complements conventional healthcare.
+- Naturopathic medicine complements conventional healthcare.
 Working with a naturopathic doctor does not interfere with the care you’re receiving from your family doctor or specialist.
-In fact, naturopathic therapies can decrease the side effects of conventional treatments, allowing one to tolerate and continue care.
-Working with a naturopathic doctor ensures that you can safely and appropriately incorporate natural therapies into your healthcare.
+In fact, naturopathic therapies can decrease medication side effects and allow you to better tolerate conventional treatment.